 The Excalibur had been around for centuries, a quick but lightly-armored 70-ton machine with a gauss rifle in its right arm and an LRM-20 rack in its left shoulder.
 This one didn't look anything like that.
 This mech was larger, much larger, and lacked the Excalibur's distinctive cone-shaped cockpit/head assembly.
 Both arms had weapons in them, a ballistic weapon with an oddly-squared muzzle set below the aperture of a more conventional laser.
-Additional energy weapons—PPC emitters this time, though small ones—were mounted in the side torsos, and the housing for a laser point-defense system stood out on its right shoulder.
+Additional energy weapons—PPC emitters this time, though small ones—were mounted in the side torsos, and the housing for a laser point-defense system stood out on one shoulder.

 "It doesn't look like one," I said.

 "Not an Excalibur," Amanda said, stamping her foot as she glared at me, "The Excalibur."
 Her expression sobered and she turned back towards mech.
-"It's the BattleMech that fat bastard had custom-made for father," she said soberly.
+"It's the BattleMech that fat bastard had custom-made for father," she said.
 "Beyond cutting edge.
 Stuff even you didn't have."
 She set a hand on the arm of Victor's life-support chair, "We want you to have it, to replace Bun Bun."

 "Custom-builds aren't good for a military force," I said.
 "Commonality of parts, ammunition, and armor is an issue.
 Also, odd mechs tend to get shot-at first on the assumption that they're specialized for some purpose and taking them out will put a crimp in your enemy's plans."

 "Abyss had the full stock of spares brought on board the same time it was," Amanda said.
 "And we had mechanics go over it years ago.
 Apparently whoever put it together was thinking more than the fat bastard was.
-We may not be able to replace some parts once the stocks run out—not unless we can get Vulcan to build them, if that's even possible—but there is apparently no reason why standard parts can't be used, though there will be some degradation in performance."
+We may not be able to replace some parts once the stocks run out—not unless we can get Vulcan to build them, if that's even possible—but there is no reason why standard parts can't be used, though there will be some degradation in performance."

 "Size?"
 I asked, stalling for time